muratkeremozcan/books/AI/ai-notes.md

 Machines require systems that research scientists call **natural language processing**, or **NLP**, to understand human language.

+### Sentiment analysis

+**Sentiment Analysis**, in the realm of NLP, involves evaluating and interpreting the emotional tone behind a series of words, used to gain an understanding of the attitudes, opinions, and emotions expressed within an online mention, text, or document.
+It works by using algorithms to classify pieces of text as positive, negative, or neutral, often by examining word usage and context.
+This is crucial for businesses and researchers as it allows them to gauge public sentiment towards products, services, or topics, helping in market analysis, customer service, and social media monitoring.
+Sentiment analysis isn’t a specific emotion —at least, not as computer scientists use the term.
+Instead, it’s a measure of the strength of an emotion.

 **Corpus** is collection of text and data used to train AI.

 **Sentence Segmentation:** dividing a text into individual sentences.
 It is a fundamental step in natural language processing (NLP) to prepare text for further analysis or processing.